Last updated on 20 July 2020

 The more you listen to the album, the more it grows on ye.
 Mind you, it is not ‘conquer by attrition’, but you need some peace and leisure to really listen to what is there.
 Extinct is actually more of an experimental piece than anything else.
 Feeding darkly upon a large variety of styles out there.
 But without allowing the band to be pinned down on any one of them.
 Away from the dark foreboding of Night Eternal, this album takes a more direct route to the theme.
 The lyrics just go straight for the target.

 This creates a surprising medley of elements ranging from Symphonic Metal to the deep, dark recesses of Black Metal.
-And for once here is a metal gig that has not forgotten its roots.
+And for once here is a metal gig that did not forget its roots.
 Delivering friggin’ riffs whenever they can, never letting YOU forget that fact neither.
 Well done!

 Of course, the purists are already foaming at the mouth that this is not metal.
-And should nobody should allow vinyl prints of Extinct.
-Others uttering not very qualifiying remarks about it and the band’s origin in general to boot.
+And nobody should allow vinyl prints of Extinct.
+Others uttering not very qualified remarks about it and the band’s origin in general to boot.
 Well, this happens if you got blinkers to each side of your head.
 This record here is very complex, full of difference and – I daresay – laden with controversy.
-To their defence, the production is a tad overloaded with elements of different kinds.
+To their defense, the production is a tad overloaded with elements of different kinds.
 And those make it difficult to really fathom the quality of this here caldeirada of the Gothic and Dark Metal kind.
 But I dare you to really listen to Extinct first and THEN judge.

 This sets the stage to one of the most surprising listening experiences to date.
 Very varied, flawlessly executed tracks, most with clear voice, some with growls.
 Growls?
 Hmm.
 Nope: More pseudo kind of growls, as in lyrics uttered in a menacing way.
-This has a suprisingly profound effect on the listener.
+This has a surprisingly profound effect on the listener.
 Legion are the bands that like to snarl at you like dogs kept on a short leash, without making too much sense.
 And without too much impact neither.
 So here Moonspell serve a welcome variation.

 If you are willing to descend into Moonspell‘s abyss of unspeakable horrors of life that is about to become Extinct and where the future desolation landscape is grey, foggy and filled with monsters, here is an album for you.
 And don’t let the album pull you down, it is only music after all.